13 Things Burglar Won’t Tell You

 Here’s a helpful hint: I almost never go into kids’ rooms.

 You’re right: I won’t have enough time to break into that safe where you keep your valuables.
 But if it’s not bolted down, I’ll take it with me.

 A loud TV or radio can be a better deterrent than the best alarm system.
 If you’re reluctant to leave your TV on while you’re out of town, you can buy a $35 device that works on a timer and simulates the flickering glow of a real television.

-It’s important to mention that a burglar can make home made key copy of your house without you even realize that your key was missing for some time.
-The 13 Things Burglar Won’t Tell You are usually kept secretly.
+It’s important to mention that a burglar can make a homemade key copy of your house without you even realize that your key was missing for some time.
+The 13 Things Burglar Won’t Tell You are usually kept secret.

 Source: Reader’s Digest